Denver's Youth Health Assessment is now underway!

 Guiding framework for our youth health program

-Denver Public Health's Youth Health Program applies a positive youth development framework to our efforts to advance youth health.
+Denver Public Health applies a positive youth development framework to efforts to advance youth health.
 In practice, this approach guides us to incorporate the development of skills, opportunities and authentic relationships into programs, practices and policies so that young people reach their full potential.
+Another key aspect of positive youth development is that young people have a role in designing and planning programs for youth populations.